Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 ##### Notation

 We start by describing how we will digitally store a rational tangle.
-In the rational tangle case, the theoretical encoding strategy, twist vectors, happens to be well suited for computational storage.
+In the rational tangle case, the theoretical encoding strategy of twist vectors happens to be well suited for computational storage.
 A twist vector can be computationally stored identically to its written form, a list of space separated integers delimited by a pair of square braces, $\LB\ \RB$.
 As we will